richarvey/aws-community-radio/.github/ISSUE_TEMPLATE/talk-idea.md

 ---

 **Is your talk about technology on AWS?**
-A clear and concise description of what the talk is about.
+A clear and concise description of what the talk is about Make sure you include:
+- Synopsis
+- Promise not to do a product pitch

 **How long is your talk?**
-Please try and keep talks to 25 mins maximum
+Please try and keep talks to:
+- 25 mins maximum
+- We'd like to record a 5 min introduction with you

 **Can you pre-record the content?**
 When third parties do a presentation we like to have pre-recorded content.
 This free's up the presenter to answer questions in the chat and then take some live questions later.